kennethmikolaichik/Regis/README.md

 Hit enter.
 This will engage the PiGPIO daemon to run in the background.
 This will allow the motor controller to run.

 3).
-Move to the directory containing the motor control files, if you copied the entire directory, it will be in Regis > Awaken:
+Move to the directory containing the motor control files, if you copied the entire directory, it will be in Code_Bits/Old_Programs:

-    cd Awaken/Old_Programs
+    cd Code_Bits/Old_Programs

  Now try out: